woman sleeping comfortably

 Is Melatonin Supplementation Safe?

-In general, animal and human studies seem to show that melatonin supplementation is safe over the short-term, even in extreme doses.
+In general, animal and human studies show that melatonin supplementation is safe over the short term, even in extreme doses.
 High doses have been used for a variety of conditions, most recently COVID-19 prevention and treatment, whereas low doses are used to treat jet lag and sleep problems [22].

-Only mild adverse effects such as dizziness, headaches, nausea, and sleepiness have been reported.
-Moreover, long-term randomized clinical studies have indicated that melatonin should only induce mild adverse effects compared to a placebo [23-25].
+While mild adverse effects like dizziness, headaches, nausea, and sleepiness have occasionally been reported, studies have investigated the relationship between melatonin administration and serum testosterone levels as well (more on this shortly).
+Moreover, long-term randomized clinical studies have indicated that melatonin only induces mild adverse effects compared to a placebo [23-25].
 However, due to a lack of human studies, pregnant and breastfeeding women are advised not to use exogenous melatonin until further investigations have been carried out.
-Additionally, in pediatric special populations, melatonin should be used at both the patient’s and physician’s discretion [26].
+Additionally, in pediatric populations, melatonin should be used at both the patient’s and physician’s discretion [26].

-There have been some reports of melatonin supplementation lowering testosterone levels but there isn’t really any evidence of this.
-In fact, a cross-sectional study from last year showed that low-dose melatonin (approximately 1 mg per day for more than 30 days) had no association with testosterone levels in males over the age of 18 in the United States [27].
-These findings are consistent with an older double-blind, placebo-controlled study that found no impact of oral melatonin (at a larger dose of 6 mg per day for one month) on the secretion of reproductive hormones, including testosterone, in healthy adult men [28].
+There have been some reports in the popular press that melatonin supplementation lowers testosterone levels and testosterone secretion but there is no evidence of this.
+A cross-sectional study from 2022 showed that low-dose melatonin (approximately 1 mg per day for more than 30 days) had no association with testosterone levels in males over the age of 18 in the United States [27].
+These findings are consistent with an older double-blind, placebo-controlled study that found no impact of oral melatonin (at a larger dose of 6 mg per day for one month) on the secretion of male reproductive hormones, including testosterone, in healthy adult men [28].

-A key area of concern with melatonin supplementation is the fact that the declared concentration of melatonin in a given product might not be congruent with that on the label [29,30].
+A key area of concern with melatonin supplementation is the fact that the declared concentration of melatonin in a given product might not be congruent with the dose on the label [29,30].
 A very recent study in the Journal of the American Medical Association showed that only 12 out of 30 reviewed preparations contained quantities that were within 10% of those advertised, with some containing up to 347% of the declared amount [31].
-This is why it is absolutely essential to buy melatonin (and all your supplements) from manufacturers that adhere to strict standards such as GMP, third party testing, their own purity/potency testing, and will share all this information with you if you request it.
+This is why it is essential to buy melatonin (and all your supplements) from manufacturers that adhere to strict standards such as GMP and third-party testing, and who are willing to share all this information with you if you request it.

 Summary